Panl Fundamentals

 The Panl server relies on two files:

-2. <panl_collection_url>.panl.properties - For each Panl collection and its FieldSets (CaFUPs) this file determines how the Panl URLs are composed and how each of the Solr fields are mapped and configured in the Panl server.
+- <panl_collection_url>.panl.properties - There is one file for each Panl collection and its FieldSets (CaFUPs).
+This file determines how the Panl URLs are generated and how each of the Solr fields are mapped and configured in the Panl server.

 The Relationship Between Configuration Files